laro/Cilia/1 Basics/7 Literals.md

     - `-123` is always `Int` (signed)
 - Hexadecimal, octal, and binary literals are UInt (i.e. unsigned)
     - Unsigned, as usually you want to describe flags, bit masks, hardware registers, hardware addresses, or color values, where signed integer doesn't fit.
-        - As unsigned integer literals up to a certain size can implicitly be converted to Int (i.e. signed), _usually_ it is possibly to give a hex literal as Int argument
+        - As unsigned integer literals up to a certain size can implicitly be converted to Int (i.e. signed), _usually_ it is possible to give a hex literal as an Int argument
             - Up to `0x7f` -> `Int8`
             - Up to `0x7fff` -> `Int16`
             - Up to `0x7fffffff` -> `Int32`